Grim Reaper (Marvel Comics): Fictional character biography

-Much later, the Grim Reaper was resurrected by the time travelling Immortus as a member of his Legion of the Unliving.
+Much later, Immortus resurrects the Grim Reaper as a member of his Legion of the Unliving.
 Grim Reaper battled Wonder Man, and "died" again of a broken neck.
 He was then resurrected by Nekra as a zombie again, this time under the condition that he absorb a human life-force every 24 hours.
 He killed Nekra as his first victim, and then battled Wonder Man before escaping.
 He battled Wonder Man and the Mandrill, and escaped again.
 The scythe was fused to his arm by Ultron, and he formed an alliance with Ultron.

 The Grim Reaper was later restored to life by the Scarlet Witch's magic.
 When Ultron attempted to create a new "family" for himself, Grim Reaper was abducted as one of the six individuals that came closest to being Ultron's "family" - the others being Hank Pym, Wasp, Vision, Scarlet Witch, and Wonder Man.
 Ultron regarded Grim Reaper as the first human connection made apart from Pym, as well as the connections to Wonder Man and Vision.
 While Vision distracted Ultron, Eric was able to escape his bonds and free the other prisoners, although he subsequently fled, informing Vision that he only released the others to save himself rather than any more noble goal.

 The Grim Reaper reappeared during the Secret War aftermath that had been organized by Nick Fury against Latveria.
 He was among the supervillains who had been supplied with enhanced technology by Latverian dictator Lucia von Bardas and sent to attack the heroes who had been involved in Fury's Secret War.

 The Grim Reaper was apparently one of the many villains that escaped from the Raft prison.
 Being at large for several months, the Grim Reaper was eventually tracked down by Captain America and Cable during the "Civil War" storyline.
 Captain America and Cable brought Grim Reaper down with the aid of their other friends.
 He was found bound to a pole along with the Vulture.
 He was once again put into custody by S.H.I.E.L.D.

 Grim Reaper is next seen teaming with Man-Ape and Saboteur.